weldr/lorax/docs/html/_sources/livemedia-creator.rst.txt

     ``--old-chroot`` will use the old system where ``/dev/loop*`` is setup for you.

+    SELinux and mock do not work well together.
+Inside mock SELinux is reported as disabled so the images produced will not have the correct SELinux labels.
+If this is important you should run livemedia-creator on the host, or in a VM.

 On the host system:

 1. yum install -y mock